Pietro Parolin

-Pietro Parolin (/it/, /vec/; born 17 January 1955) is an Italian Catholic prelate who has served as the Vatican's Secretary of State since 2013, and has served as a member of the Council of Cardinals since 2014, the same year he was made a cardinal.
+Pietro Parolin (Note: /it/, /vec/) (born 17 January 1955) is an Italian Catholic prelate who has served as the Vatican's Secretary of State since 2013, and has served as a member of the Council of Cardinals since 2014, the same year he was made a cardinal.

 Before his tenure as secretary of state, Parolin worked in the diplomatic service of the Holy See for 30 years, where his assignments included terms in Nigeria, Mexico and Venezuela, as well as more than six years as Undersecretary of State for Relations with States.
 Parolin set the Vatican's foreign policy stances under Pope Francis.
 Parolin was one of the primary architects of the Vatican's 2018 agreement with China, which allows the pope to approve and veto bishops approved by the Chinese Communist Party.
-During the 2025 papal conclave, over which he presided as the senior voting cardinal bishop, Parolin was considered papabile, a leading candidate to succeed Francis.
+During the 2025 conclave, over which he presided as the senior voting cardinal bishop, Parolin was considered papabile, a leading candidate to succeed Francis, and was reportedly the runner-up on the final ballot that elected Pope Leo XIV.

 Early life

 Parolin was born in Schiavon, Province of Vicenza, the son of a hardware store manager, Luigi Parolin (1921–1965), and an elementary school teacher, Ada Miotti (1928–2024).
-He has one sister and a brother.
+He has a sister and a brother.
 When he was ten years old, his father died in a car accident.
 After he was ordained on 27 April 1980, he took up graduate studies in canon law at the Pontifical Gregorian University and in diplomacy at the Pontifical Ecclesiastical Academy.
 He entered the Holy See's diplomatic service in 1986 at the age of 31.
 He served for three years in the Nunciature of Nigeria where he became familiar with the problems in Christian–Muslim relations.

 At the Nunciature of Mexico from 1989 to 1992, Parolin contributed to the final phase of the work begun by Archbishop Girolamo Prigione which led to the legal recognition of the Catholic Church in 1992 and the establishment of diplomatic relations between the Holy See and Mexico after 130 years.
 These negotiations led to Mexico officially shedding the country's secular and anti-clerical imprint, which extended to its Constitution.
 From 1992 to 2002, Parolin worked at the Section for Relations with States of the Secretariat of State in Rome, with primary responsibility for Spain, Andorra, Italy, and San Marino.

 Since 2000 he has worked with the then-Bishop Attilio Nicora on the implementation of the revision of the Lateran Concordat of 1984, with particular reference to the Italian military ordinariate.